ckeditor/ckeditor5/docs/installation/getting-started/maintenance.md

 <info-box hint>
 **Quick recap**

-In previous tutorials you have learned about installing, configuring and extending your editor.
-This guide is a last piece from the *Getting started* section, so if you are looking for some basic information about the editor, check the previous articles!
+In the previous tutorials you have learned about installing, configuring and extending your editor.
+This guide is a last chapter from the *Getting started* section, so if you are looking for some basic information about the editor, check the previous articles!
 </info-box>

 A placeholder file for [#1265](https://github.com/cksource/ckeditor5-internal/issues/1265)